juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file

-2. Open a Command Window by pressing Control + t.
+2. Open a Command Window by pressing the Windows Key + R, then type "cmd.".
 The following should appear

      [insert a CMD window image here]